tamari92/kf2-tournament/rules.md

 ### 4.5 - Names
 All players will be required to give a name during the registration phase. **Players will be required to use these names for the duration of the tournament.**

-If a player must change their name, the tournament staff must be informed.
+If a player must change their name, the Tournament Staff must be informed.
 It is permitted for players to make minor adjustments to their name (such as adding clan tags or symbols to denote their team) without having to inform the Tournament Staff.

 **Names displaying obscenities or showing an overall lack of maturity or sensitivity will not be tolerated and can result in the team's suspension from the tournament.**